ddialliance/ddimodel/README.md

 The DDI model uses COGS to allow DDI development by domain experts and groups who value **ease of collaboration** and **low technical barriers** for participation.

-## Output Formats
+## DDI Model Output Formats

-Publishable formats include:
+Published formats are:

 * XML Schema
 * OWL 2 (RDF Schema)